Kandake: Archaeological sources

 The most important event that Kushite women participated in was kingship's ensured continuity, where royal women were mentioned and represented in the royal ceremony.
 The lunettes of the stelae of Tanawetamani, Harsiyotef, and Nastasen all provide iconographic and textual evidence of these kings' enthronement.
 In all of these stelae, the king is accompanied by a female member of his family, mother, and wife.
 The king's mother played an essential role in the legitimacy of her son as the king; textual evidence from Taharqo's coronation stelae represents inscriptional evidence suggesting that the king's mother traveled to her son's coronation.
-During the Kushite XXV Dynasty, the office that is known as God's Wife of Amun was established.
+During the Kushite 25th Dynasty, the office that was known as God's Wife of Amun was established.
 The royal women in this role acted as the primary contact with the Kushite god Amun.
 They played a decisive role in the king's accession to the throne.

 Bas-reliefs dated to about 170 B.C. reveal the kentake Shanakdakheto, dressed in armor and wielding a spear in battle.
 She did not rule as queen regent or queen mother, but as a fully independent ruler.
 Her husband was her consort.
-In bas-reliefs found in the ruins of building projects she commissioned, Shanakdakheto is portrayed both alone as well as with her husband and son, who would inherit the throne by her death.
+In bas-reliefs found in the ruins of building projects she commissioned, Shanakdakheto is portrayed both alone as well as with her husband and son, who would inherit the throne upon her death.

-Ethiopian sources

-Evidence outside of Nubia that shows additional links to Kushite's queenship concept are found in Ethiopia.
-Ethiopia has a long dynastic history claimed to be over three millennia from before 1000 BC to 1973, the year of the overthrow of the last Menelik emperor, Haile Selassie.
-The Ethiopian monarchy's official chronicle of dynastic succession descends from Menelik I includes six regnant queens referred to as Kandake.
-The following queens from the king list have "Kandake" added to their name: